Shashi-Bhushan/trials/README.md

 for my understanding and also keeping a log for what i've been learning.

-As Bruce Eckel wrote in his book 'Thinking in Java', the satisfaction of re-writing a class is in getting things right. often these insights are in the nature of saying "A learning experience is what you egt when you don't get what you want."
+As Bruce Eckel wrote in his book 'Thinking in Java', the satisfaction of re-writing a class is in getting things right.
+So i keep practicing something every now and then.
+This repository is primary playground for those trials.
+Hence the name.

-# Google Protocol Buffer
+## Google Protocol Buffer

-Currently working on Google's Protocol Buffer library.
+Did a PoC on Google's Protocol Buffer library.
 This Sub-Project contains code for Serialization, JAX-B API and Google Protocol Buffer and a comparison of three methods of objects persistence in java.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/Shashi-Bhushan/general/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

+## Algo Trials

+My primary playground for doing algorithmic trials.
+Reading Robert Sedgewick's Algorithms nowadays and I put my solutions for exercises given in the book in this tutorial.
+Some other utils as well.